Here's a quick and easy grilled chicken cutlet recipe that is served with a side of a simple tarragon-infused tomato sauce.

 I prefer the taste of cooked tomatoes for a sauce like this, and since the sauce cooks up so quickly, it's easy enough to make while the grill is heating.

 If you don't have a grill, you can easily cook the chicken cutlets in a little olive oil on medium high heat on the stovetop.

-Grilled Chicken with Tomato Tarragon Sauce Recipe
+Grilled Chicken Tarragon with Tomato Sauce

 You can easily swap out the tarragon for fresh basil.

 2 tablespoons fresh tarragon, chopped (or 2 teaspoons dried tarragon)